mohammadali83123/LawMadad/README.md

 - **Query Input Page**: Users enter a legal query and submit it to the backend for processing.
 - **Response Page**: Displays the AI-generated legal response and provides navigation options.
+- **Document Draft Page**: Allows users to generate, view, and download AI-generated legal document drafts based on their input.

 ---